 In order to determine their teams for the regional contests many universities organize or participate in local or subregional competitions.
 In the region of the North Western European Regional Contest (NWERC), there are three subregionals: the BAPC (for Benelux countries), the NCPC (for Nordic countries) and the German Collegiate Programming Contest (for Germany).

-GCPC 2015 was held on June, 20th.
-62 teams competed at several sites allover Germany.
-The winner was team oachkatzlschwoaf++ from TUM, with 7 solved problems (out of 11) in a total time of 988 minutes.
+GCPC 2016 was held on June, 4th.
+96 teams competed at several sites allover Germany.
+The winner was team breaKIT from KIT, with 10 solved problems (out of 12) in a total time of 941 minutes.
 Read more...